-CJUS-140 Juvenile Justice System
+CJUS 140 Juvenile Justice System

 An examination of the impact of family, school, community and abuse on the conduct of juveniles will be undertaken.
 Past and current theoretical approaches to delinquency will be discussed.
 General topics of: gangs; delinquency and violence in schools; the Juvenile Court system; behavior modification programs; federal funding; law enforcement's role; as well as juvenile corrections and probation will be studied.
 The Maine Juvenile Code will be examined.
-Prerequisite(s): CJUS-105 instructed by prominent public safety officials along with private business and local government professionals.
-Each instructor brings a real world approach to their topic that provides information, which can be applied by the participant in fulfilling their roles as public safety leaders and managers.